coveooss/connectivity-library/WorkplaceByFacebook/readme.md

 8. Add the  [NormalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/NormalConfig.json).
 To the other non incremental source.
 9. Add the Extension script [FixFacebookURL.py](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/FixFacebookURL.py) to your organization.
 10. Assocatie the Extension script to the `Incremental Source`.
-11. Make sure you've changed all placeholders in the configuration with your own values.
+11. Make sure you've changed all placeholders (such as `solutions788` in configs' Uris) in the configuration with your own values.
 12. [Create the appropiate fields and mappings](https://docs.coveo.com/en/1896/#completion).

 ## Content indexed